Author: Jatin Garg, VIPS, Delhi

 Shruti means something which has been heard.
 The word is derived from “Shru” which means to ‘hear’.
 In theory, it is considered as a supreme and paramount source of Hindu law and is believed the language of gods through the sages.

 It is believed that sages have reached such a height of spirituality that they were informed about Vedas by some divine order.
-Thus shruties include 4 Vedas – Rigveda, Yajurveda, Samveda, Atharvaveda along their brahmins.
+Thus shrutis include 4 Vedas – Rigveda, Yajurveda, Samveda, Atharvaveda along with their brahmins.
 Brahmins are considered as a guide to Vedas.
-Some people believe that Vedas contain laws and code of conduct while others believe that laws have to be inferred from Vedas.
+Some people believe that Vedas contain laws and codes of conduct while others believe that laws have to be inferred from Vedas.

 As mentioned before, there are four Vedas, it may be noted that each Veda has 3 parts viz:

 - Brahmin(Which tell us duties and means of performing them)

 Vedas provides rights and duties, Forms of marriage, the requirement of a son, partition, and exclusion of women from inheritance but these can not be regarded as clear-cut laws.
 Also, society was divided into varnas(Brahmin, Kshatriya, Vaishya, Shudra) and life was divided into various ashrams(Brahamchayra, Grihastha, Vanaprastha, sannyasa).